 That being said, no one, future king or not, has managed to not embarrass the family at all, so she shouldn't feel pressured to be an angel.

-So far, Charlotte has distinguished herself in the normal, best-case-scenario ways—as a smart, spirited child with a thousand-watt smile; a devoted big sister who dotes on her little brother, Prince Louis, whom she happily shared her official 3rd-birthday portrait with in 2018; and a charmer with a spot-on royal wave.
+So far, Charlotte has distinguished herself in the normal, best-case-scenario ways—as a smart, spirited child with a thousand-watt smile; a devoted big sister who dotes on her little brother, whom she happily shared her official 3rd-birthday portrait with in 2018; and a charmer with a spot-on royal wave.
 Her parents call her Lottie.
 She loves olives and the color pink.
 She takes ballet at Thomas's Battersea School, as does George.
-The older kids have become Kate's kitchen helpers, especially when it comes to making their "favorite cheesy pasta" or homemade pizza dough, the Duchess of Cambridge has shared, and they adore their dog, Lupo.
+The older kids have become Kate's kitchen helpers, especially when it comes to making their "favorite cheesy pasta" or homemade pizza dough, the Duchess of Cambridge has shared.

 "She's definitely the biggest character of the three children at the moment," a source told Us Weekly in 2018.
 "She'll come up to guests and ask them if they want tea or coffee or offer them sweets—so adorable!"